 Those eight limbs of yoga are yoga's principles for living a purposeful life, according to the yoga guidebook, Yoga Sutras of Pantanjali, from sage Sri Swami Satchidananda.
 They are:

 - Asana (posture)

 - Pratyahara (withdrawal of the senses from their objects)

 - Samadhi (contemplation)

+"Balance is so hard to come by in our fast-paced culture," says Brandie Regaldo, a San Antonio-based yoga instructor and co-founder of SAY OM SA.
 "From my personal experience of practicing and observing as a teacher, a Hatha class is often the first opportunity some people have to actually slow down and tune into their body and mind while reinvigorating themselves at the same time."

-The Benefits of Hatha Yoga
+5 Benefits of Hatha Yoga

-One of the things you'll learn quickly in Hatha yoga is that your breath helps you not only transition between the poses, but mindful breathing also helps you perform new and difficult poses.
+One of the things you'll learn quickly in Hatha yoga is that your breath helps you not only transition between the poses, but mindful breathing also helps you try new and difficult poses.
 This can easily be translated to life off the mat.
 When you're going through stressful moments, focusing on your breathing can help put your mind at ease.

 "No matter where I am, how I'm feeling or what's going on, if I really take the time to check in with myself, there's always a way to bring more comfort, joy and acceptance into the moment," Regaldo says.